REALTOR® testimony key in making the case to save housing construction

 It’s important to note, water and sewer fees are often collected at the end of a building project and are paid directly by the new owners and are not paid by developers.
 The plan, which was unveiled as an Emergency Measure, leaving no time for analysis, debate, or consideration.
 Under this new plan, Spokane City staff and the Planning Commission will now conduct a formal process to develop new fees, with a deadline of March 4th, 2024.

 “Spokane doesn’t realize it won’t be collecting these fees, as this will only force building to go outside of the City,” said Tom Clark, Government Affairs Chair for Spokane REALTORS®.

 On initial analysis, several home builders noted several items of concern:

 Census figures quantified Spokane’s housing crisis.
 Based on the 2020 census, we are 25,000 housing units short, meaning one-in-four Spokane families are under-housed.
-By housing estimates, this increase alone will price out some 8,000 more families who are trying to buy a home in Spokane.
+Since then, Spokane has continued to grow by some 7,000 people, while only adding about 1,000 new housing units.

 Spokane REALTORS® will now work with the city to develop a more sensible approach to impact fees in the coming year.